 Getting around outside

 Customer care support

 There is permanent seating throughout the gallery.
 We also provide portable stools which are situated on racks on every floor of the gallery.

 Portable hearing loops are available at all public talks and lectures and for booked group visits.
-We also have monthly amplified tours for visitors with hearing loss.

 We welcome assistance dogs and can provide water bowls for them.
 Please ask staff for assistance.